Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Connecting the Scan Tool

 Reading codes with a scan tool is a straightforward process, but it does require some preparation.
-The first step is to connect the scan tool to your 2017 Honda Pilot’s OBD-II port.
+The first step is to connect the to your 2017 Honda Pilot’s OBD-II port.
 This port is usually located under the steering column, and it’s where you’ll plug in the scan tool’s cable.
 Think of the OBD-II port as a special gateway that allows your scan tool to communicate with your vehicle’s onboard computer.

 Make sure to turn the ignition switch to the “on” position, but do not start the engine.
 This will power up the vehicle’s systems without actually running the engine.
 Now, take your scan tool and plug it into the OBD-II port.
 You should hear a slight click as the tool connects.
 If your scan tool has a screen, you might see some initializing messages or a welcome screen.
 If it’s a Bluetooth or wireless scan tool, make sure it’s paired with your phone or tablet.